-To block USB drives (thumb drives, hard drives) while not blocking a specific USB drive in the Device Control policy, you must:
+To block USB drives (thumb drives, hard drives) while not blocking a specific USB drive in the Device Control policy:

 Note: An alternate way to find device ID, if DevViewer is not available: